Health Informatics Admission Requirements

 All application materials submitted to UNE are valid for 12 months from the date received by the University.
 To avoid needing to re-request transcripts and letters of recommendation, we recommend that you complete your application and enroll in a timely manner.
 In the event that you need to re-apply or re-activate your application, materials older than 12 months will need to be re-submitted without exception.

-Students not seeking a degree may enroll into individual courses as a non-matriculated student, space permitting and upon approval by the program manager.
+Students not seeking a degree may enroll into individual courses offered as part of the M.S.
+Informatics offerings, as a non-matriculated student, space permitting and upon approval by the program manager.
 Non-matriculated students must hold a bachelor’s degree and submit an official transcript reflecting conferral of degree.
 Students may not move from non-matriculated to matriculated status within the same semester.
 Please contact an enrollment counselor to assist in this process.

 More information explaining the admissions requirements for international students or applicants with international degrees can be found here on the International Admissions web page.
 If you have specific questions please contact an Enrollment Counselor for personal guidance through the application process.